wronnyhuang/sharpcifar/notes.md

 w/o weight decay
 https://www.comet.ml/wronnyhuang/poisoncifar/b7e278fff0b8468d90a84dc90193c2df

-Let's now see their loss surface
+Let's now see their loss surface: no difference in loss surface bewtween aug and no aug
-,